xbmc/repo-plugins/plugin.video.regiotv/README.md

 You can report issues at [our GitHub project](https://github.com/add-ons/plugin.video.regiotv).

 ## Releases
+### v0.1.3 (2021-03-04)
+- Fix an exception on Matrix when syncing channel/tvguide from IPTV Manager
+- Remove WTV, combine with Focus TV

 ### v0.1.2 (2020-08-01)
 - Add support for IPTV Manager
 - Add support for referer